cmerlet/residence-time-acf/README.md

   `gcc -o resid-time-acf.x resid-time-acf.c -lm`

-* To execute the program, you just have to launch it with an input file giving the following information:
+* To execute the program, you just have to launch it with an input file using:

   `./resid-time-acf.x < inputfile`

+  The input file should provide the following information

 1. Name of the xyz file with the positions